CSCfi/shibboleth-idp-oauth2-deviceflow-extension/README.md

     ]
  For implementation limitations (alpha release, remember) it is mandatory to list atleast one scope in client's metadata even if the scope was not applied.

 The sub claim must be resolved naturally also for the Device Flow client.
-Remember to take of that in attribute filter.
+Remember to take care of that in attribute filter.

 ## Configuring Client for the Device Flow